MGNG13/MongoDB/README.md

-# MongoDB-Python
+# MongoDB
-Things I did to fix some problems with Python and MongoDB.
+Things I did to fix some problems with MongoDB.

 ## LICENSE